 I checked out Fort Liard the day before and didn’t bother to go back to the village before I continued my trip.
 Sunday meant the craft store and everything else would be closed.

-While parking in the middle of a bridge to take a picture, a fuel truck passed me; the first vehicle travelling the same direction as myself since I started my drive on the Liard Highway three days earlier.
+While parking in the middle of a bridge to take a picture, a fuel truck passed me; the first vehicle travelling in the same direction as me since I started my drive on the Liard Highway three days earlier.

 Km 47 – Muskeg River